-To monitor and control operational risk, the Firm maintains an overall Operational Risk Management Framework ("ORMF") which comprises governance oversight, risk assessment, capital measurement, and reporting and monitoring.
-The ORMF is intended to enable the Firm to function with a sound and well-controlled operational environment.
+To monitor and control operational risk, the Firm maintains Operational Risk Management Framework ("ORMF") designed to enable the Firm to maintain a sound and well-controlled operational environment.
+The four main components of the ORMF include: governance, risk identification and assessment, monitoring and reporting, and measurement.

-Risk Management is responsible for prescribing the ORMF to the lines of business and corporate functions and to provide independent oversight of its implementation.
-In 2014, Operational Risk Officers ("OROs") were appointed across each line of business and corporate function to provide this independent oversight.
+Risk Management is responsible for prescribing the ORMF to the lines of business and corporate functions and for providing independent oversight of its implementation.

 The lines of business and corporate functions are responsible for implementing the ORMF.

-The Firmwide Oversight and Control Group ("FOCG"), comprised of dedicated control officers within each of the lines of business and Corporate functional areas, as well as a central oversight team, is responsible for day to day review and monitoring of ORMF execution.
+The Firmwide Oversight and Control Group ("O&C"), which consists of dedicated control officers within each of the lines of business and corporate functional areas, as well as a central oversight team, is responsible for day to day review and monitoring of ORMF.

-Operational risk management framework
+Firmwide Operational risk management framework